-If you’re hoping to visit an orgy to get your rocks off, you might want to reconsider.
+You might want to reconsider if you’re hoping to visit an orgy to get your rocks off.
 Most organized play spaces require you to show up with a partner and adhere to a strict code of conduct to make sure everyone has a pleasant experience.

 And most sex parties/sex workshops at Burning Man often forbid single men to attend.
 One common strategy is to find a single woman to accompany you, and if you can pull that off without coming off creepy, chapeau my friend.

-If you’re a man looking for a gay party, however, then the more, the merrier (in most cases).
+However, if you’re a man looking for a gay party, the more, the merrier (in most cases).

 2. Everyone is naked at Burning Man

 99% of folks at Burning Man are wearing enough clothing 99% of the time to conceal their genitals fully.